 So, after my experience with some Ashtanga classes, I started practicing regularly.
 Almost 10 years later (in 2007) I did my teacher training certificate at Samadhi Yoga in Sydney (now Jivamukti Yoga Sydney - an offshoot of the original Jivamukti Yoga in New York City) and became a Yoga teacher.

-Below are three audios of me chanting.
+Below are three audio of me chanting.
 Please find a quiet spot, sit in a comfortable position, close your eyes, and chant with me.
-You can also view these chants along with their meaning on YouTube if you click here: Yoga Chants.
+You can also listen to these chants on YouTube or if you click here: Yoga Chants.
 Namaste!